Mikhail4ivilev/Study-projects/README.md

+Here are represented some of my study projects:

-CW - some courseworks;
+ - `CW` - courseworks;

-DW - some diplomworks.
+ - `DW` - diplomworks.